On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: System Model and Preliminaries

 \subsubsection{Notation}

 In this paper, we use the following notational conventions.
-For random quantities, we use upper case non-italic letters, e.g., $\rv{X}$, for scalars, upper case non-italic bold letters, e.g., $\rvVec{V}$, for vectors, and upper case letter with bold and sans serif fonts, e.g., $\rvMat{M}$, for matrices.
+For random quantities, we use upper case non-italic letters, e.g., $\rv{X}$, for scalars, {and} upper case non-italic bold letters, e.g., $\rvVec{V}$, for vectors.
 Deterministic quantities are denoted in a rather conventional way with italic letters, e.g., a scalar $x$, a vector $\pmb{v}$, and a matrix $\pmb{M}$.
 Logarithms are in base $2$.
-The Euclidean norm of a vector and a matrix is denoted by $\|\vv\|$ and $\|\Mm\|$, respectively. $\Mm^T$, $\Mm^H$, $\trace(\Mm)$ and $\det(\Mm)$ is the transpose, the conjugate transpose, the trace and the determinant of a matrix $\Mm$, respectively. $[K]$ is the set $\{1,\ldots,K\}$, while $[n]$ represents the set $\{1,\ldots,n\}$.
-Subsets are denoted with calligraphic capitalized letters, e.g., $\mathcal{K}$ and $\mathcal{S}$, $|\mathcal{S}|$ represents the cardinality of the set $\mathcal{S}$.
+The Euclidean norm of a vector and a matrix is denoted by $\|\vv\|$ and $\|\Mm\|$, respectively. $\Mm^T$, $\Mm^H$, $\trace(\Mm)$ and $\det(\Mm)$ is the transpose, the conjugate transpose, the trace and the determinant of a matrix $\Mm$, respectively. {$\Mm(i,j)$ is the $(i,j)$-th entry of the matrix $\Mm$.} $[K]$ is the set $\{1,\ldots,K\}$, while $[n]$ represents the set $\{1,\ldots,n\}$.
+Subsets are denoted with calligraphic capitalized letters, e.g., $\mathcal{K}$ and $\mathcal{S}$. $|\mathcal{S}|$ represents the cardinality of the set $\mathcal{S}$.
 We use $2^\mathcal{K}$ to denote the power set of $\mathcal{K}$, i.e., the collection of all subsets of $\mathcal{K}$.
 We use $\bar{\Kc}$ to denote the complement set of $\Kc$, i.e., $\bar{\Kc} = [K]\setminus \Kc$ if $[K]$ is the whole set.
 To avoid confusion, we use bold calligraphic letters to specify sets of sets, e.g., $\pmb{\Sc}$, which are referred to as \emph{collections}.
 For convenience, we use $\{A_k\}_k$ to denote the set $\{A_k:\,k=1,\ldots,K\}$ where $A$ can be any object.
-The colon equal ``:='' denotes equality by definition or assignment. ``$\Conv$'' stands for the convex hull operation.
-Throughout the paper, we use ``$\approx$'' for constant-gap approximation.
+The colon equal ``:='' denotes equality by definition or assignment. ``$\Conv$'' stands for the convex hull operation. {$(x)^+ := \max\left\{ x,0 \right\}$.} Throughout the paper, we use ``$\approx$'' for constant-gap approximation.